 The relationship between anxiety and heartburn is not an obvious one.
 Not everyone experiences heartburn when they're stressed, and others may be experiencing symptoms of mild hyperventilation which can mimic heartburn symptoms (such as chest pain) and are very common with anxiety.

-The easiest place to understand your anxiety is by taking my anxiety test to find out more about how your symptoms interact.
+The easiest place to understand your anxiety is by taking my free 7 minute anxiety test to find out more about how your symptoms interact.
 It's not always as simple as saying "anxiety causes heartburn."
 There are several potential causes of heartburn from anxiety:

 - Gastroesophageal Reflux Disease (GERD) Many of those that suffer from heartburn when they have anxiety already had GERD, also known as "acid reflux disease."
 Many people live with mild GERD, and one of the factors that causes an increase in GERD symptoms is anxiety.
 GERD is generally a non-dangerous disease, although the symptoms of GERD may be triggers for panic attacks.